-Some important points have to be made about these assumptions and are enlarged on in a supporting document.
-The clinical attack rate and the other rates will be lower in countries and populations that have not experienced significant transmission in a first wave over the summer.
-Also it has to be remembered that many of the disease episodes will be very mild and certainly will not need to be seen by doctors.
-The hospitalisation rate is higher than is observed but that reflects differing traditions on who goes to hospital in some European countries.
-Though the absenteeism rates will not be higher than usual, it should be remembered that in ordinary winters other respiratory viruses combine with influenza to put people off of work.
+Some important points have to be made about these assumptions and are enlarged on in a separate ECDC publication [78].
+The clinical attack rate and the other rates will be lower in countries and populations that did not experience significant transmission in a first wave over the summer.
+Also it has to be remembered that many of the disease episodes will be very mild and those cases will certainly not need to be seen by doctors.
+The hospitalisation rate is higher than that actually observed but that reflects differing traditions on who goes to hospital in some European countries.
+Though the absenteeism rates will not be higher than usual, it should be remembered that in ordinary winters other respiratory viruses combine with influenza causing people to be absent from work.

-Pressures on hospitals
+Pressure on hospitals

 The proportion of hospitalised cases requiring intensive care and respiratory support is especially important information for determining the needs for higher levels of care in European countries.
-Strong evidence of this has recently become available from the Southern Hemisphere (Australia and New Zealand).
-Based on the analysis of all (722) confirmed influenza A(H1N1)v cases requiring ICU admission over a period of three months (June-August 2009), the estimated incidence of ICU admission was 28.7 (95%C.I.
-26.5-30.8) per million inhabitants [33].
+Strong evidence of this has recently become available from the southern hemisphere (Australia and New Zealand).
+Based on the analysis of all (722) confirmed 2009 pandemic influenza A(H1N1) cases requiring ICU admission over a period of three months (June-August 2009), the estimated incidence of ICU admission was 28.7 (95%CI 26.5-30.8) per million inhabitants [43].

-Initial estimates in the figures above have been derived from experience in the UK and the Southern Hemisphere.
-They require careful interpretation bearing in mind that the figure from the UK estimates (25%) represent the proportion at any one time.
-The risk of a hospitalised patient going into ITU will be lower; this is because patients going into ITU stay in hospital longer than those that are in for simple hospitalisation.
-An area that requires particular clarification is the position for children (see below).
+Initial estimates reported in Figure 6 and Table 2 have been derived from experience in the UK and the southern hemisphere.
+They require careful interpretation bearing in mind that the UK estimates (25% of those hospitalised requiring ICU admission) represent the proportion at any one time.
+The risk of a hospitalised patient going into ICU will be lower; this is because patients admitted to ICU stay in hospital longer than other patients.

-Experience from the United States shows that, in contrast to seasonal influenza-when influenza hospitalisations are more common among the elderly-hospitalisations due to A(H1N1)v influenza are more common in those under the age of 18 years (44%) than in the group over the age of 65 years (5%) [16].
+Experience from the United States shows that, in contrast to seasonal influenza, hospitalisations due to 2009 pandemic influenza A(H1N1) are more common among those under the age of 18 years (44%) than over the age of 65 years (5%) [19].
 This observation suggests that hospitals should be well prepared with paediatric care facilities.
-In case these facilities are absent, proper adult care units can be adjusted for paediatric demand [59].
+Where these facilities are absent, proper adult care units can be adjusted for paediatric demand [79].

-Christmas and New Year's holidays may represent a period of vulnerability for countries still experiencing waves in December if primary care services are less available in the holiday.
-This could present special burdens on emergency services and hospitals if they have to deal with people who would normally only go to primary care.
+The Christmas and New Year holidays may present a period of vulnerability for countries still experiencing waves in December if primary care services are less available during this period.
+This could place an extra burden on emergency services and hospitals if they have to deal with people who would normally only seek primary care.
 Some European countries have planned for this.